Last week I gave a presentation to the Women’s Council of Realtors titled “How To Turn Traffic to Leads Without the Fee.”

 When I do business with someone I want to be able to go Online and learn more about them.
 I want to get a feel for their expertise.
 I want to see reviews of their work.
 I want Social Validation that I am making the correct decision in doing business with this person.

-I created an Amazon Kindle version of my fantastic eBook to give readers a chance to publicly review my work and lend social validation to potential readers.
+I created an Amazon Kindle version of my fantastic eBook [Update the Kindle version has since been removed but you can still get the eBook] to give readers a chance to publicly review my work and lend social validation to potential readers.

 Just think, once you start blogging you will have an entire archive of articles that provide Social Validation to the work you do.
 Through consistency and patience you’ll start to develop a resource that attracts people to your business Online before they ever contact you.